 Treatment For Cocaine Addiction

-At The Bluffs, we consider each person’s unique experience with addiction and create a treatment plan just for them.
+At Vertava Health of Ohio, we consider each person’s unique experience with addiction and create a treatment plan just for them.
 Our inpatient rehab program deals with symptoms of addiction as well as the factors in someone’s life that cause or contribute to substance abuse.

 Yoga, hiking and other recreational activities provide a healthy alternative to the stress relief many people seek in cocaine abuse.
 Our long-term program gives each person the time and support they need to transition from crippling addiction to lifelong recovery.